 Continuing his multi-season focus on the works of the great Italian composer Giuseppe Verdi, Conlon recently conducted the Teatro Real (Madrid) premiere of Giovanna d’Arco in concert and Luisa Miller at the Salzburg Festival, the latter of which marked his 500th Verdi performance.
 This season, he also leads Verdi’s Otello at Deutsche Oper Berlin.
 During the 2018–19 season, Conlon led more than 35 performances of seven Verdi works including La Traviata and Don Carlo in Los Angeles, Falstaff and Macbeth at the Wiener Staatsoper, and the Messa da Requiem with the RAI National Symphony Orchestra.

-In an effort to call attention to lesser-known works of composers silenced by the Nazi regime, Conlon has devoted himself to extensive programming of this music throughout Europe and North America.
-In 1999 he received the Vienna-based Zemlinsky Prize for his efforts in bringing that composer’s music to international attention; in 2013 he was awarded the Roger E. Joseph Prize at Hebrew Union College-Jewish Institute of Religion for his extraordinary efforts to eradicate racial and religious prejudice and discrimination; and in 2007 he received the Crystal Globe Award from the Anti-Defamation League.
+In an effort to call attention to lesser-known works of previously silenced composers, Conlon has devoted himself to extensive programming of this music throughout Europe and North America.
+In 1999, he received the Vienna-based Zemlinsky Prize for his efforts in bringing that composer’s music to international attention.
+In 2013, he was awarded the Roger E. Joseph Prize at Hebrew Union College's Jewish Institute of Religion for his extraordinary efforts to eradicate racial and religious prejudice and discrimination, and in 2007, he received the Crystal Globe Award from the Anti-Defamation League.
 His work on behalf of suppressed composers led to the creation of The OREL Foundation, an invaluable resource on the topic for music lovers, students, musicians, and scholars, and the Ziering-Conlon Initiative for Recovered Voices at the Colburn School.